 - 1. Each student will register for COTA 1290 (Level I Fieldwork-Behavioral) - 2.
-Level I FW COTA 1290 will be conducted in person at FW site or via simulated virtual means.
+Level I FW COTA 1290 will be an in-person fieldwork experience

 Qualified Level I Fieldwork Supervisors ACOTE Standard C.1.8

 All OTA students will be supervised by qualified personnel who meet the criteria as outlined below.